Senior Dog Care

 The spectrum of life stages is affected by both the size and breed of the dog.
-In general, small dogs are considered senior at the age of 7.
-Larger breed dogs tend to have shorter life spans and are considered senior when they are approximately 6 years of age.
+In general, small dogs are considered senior at the age of seven.
+Larger breed dogs tend to have shorter lifespans and are considered senior when they are approximately six years of age.

 What are common senior dog health issues?

 Common health issues include: cancer, heart disease, kidney/urinary tract disease, liver disease, diabetes, joint or bone disease, senility and/or weakness.

 How should I care for my senior dog?

 Increased veterinary care: Senior pets should have semi-annual veterinary visits instead of annual visits, so signs of illness or other problems can be detected early and treated.
 Senior pet exams are similar to those for younger pets, but are more in depth, looking for specific physical signs of diseases common in older pets and may include blood work.

 Diet and nutrition: Senior dogs have different dietary requirements than younger dogs.
 Often, they require foods that are more easily digested, with specific nutrient and mineral levels to facilitate their changes in metabolism and activity levels.

 Weight control: Weight gain in senior dogs increases the risk of health problems.